 Legal Remedies and RICO Claims in the Eastern District of New York

-Because of the alleged organized nature of the misconduct, the plaintiffs are seeking relief under the Racketeer Influenced and Corrupt Organizations Act (RICO).
+Because of the alleged organized nature of the misconduct, the plaintiffs are pursuing securities litigation under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 If liability is proven, RICO allows for treble damages (three times the actual losses), which serves as a powerful deterrent against financial fraud.

 In addition to compensatory damages, the lawsuit requests several emergency court orders to protect remaining assets: